deepanshs/mrsimulator/docs/index.rst

 **Why use mrsimulator?**

 - It is open-source and free.
-- It is a fast and versatile multi-dimensional solid-state NMR spectra simulator including, MAS and VAS spectra of nuclei experiencing chemical shift (nuclear shielding) and quadrupolar coupling interactions.
+- It is a fast and versatile multi-dimensional solid-state NMR spectra simulator, including MAS and VAS spectra of nuclei experiencing chemical shift (nuclear shielding) and quadrupolar coupling interactions.
 - It includes simulation of weakly coupled nuclei experiencing J and dipolar couplings.